 - Creating topographic variability during grading (rather than traditional smooth slopes).
 Where feasible, topographic variability will be created that reflects the natural site surroundings (geomorphic character of the area).
-Such features include, where practicable, undulating profiles, niches or ledges on slope faces, clumps or rows of planted shrubs, brush piles, and rock piles. - The exclusive use of native plant species. - The exclusive use of certified weed-free seed and mulch. - Implementing weed control to prevent the introduction and spread of noxious weeds, particularly those harmful to livestock and wildlife.
+Such features include, where practicable, undulating profiles, niches or ledges on slope faces, brush piles, and rock piles. - The exclusive use of native plant species. - The exclusive use of certified weed-free seed and mulch. - Implementing weed control to prevent the introduction and spread of noxious weeds, particularly those harmful to livestock and wildlife.
+A Weed Control Plan is included as Appendix C.